aiyengar2/onsen/README.md

 ## Onsen

-A k8s controller for creating and maintaining warm pools of provisioned clusters based on CAPI.
+A k8s controller for creating and maintaining warm pools of provisioned clusters.

 ## Building